 I wish people realize that people in Syria did this revelation to get their freedom.
-Isis and the government are two sides that kill Syrian people and both consider the most dangerous sides to people.
 Countries like Russia and Iran should be punished for their actions in Syria.
-Not many people know that government asked Iran and Russia for help to kill people.
-There are many people died by chemical weapons, and this is above everything.
-Kids at the age of 3 and 2 years old died by chlorine gas.
-I wish more people think of this.
+Not many people know that the Syrian government asked Iran and Russia for help to kill people.
+Innocent poeple, kids only 3 years old are dying from chemical weapons!
+I wish more people would think about this.

 To what extent has your family gotten closer or further apart since moving to Canada?

-I think that my family gotten closer because we felt the need to each in order to be happy and this made us stronger as a family.
+I think that my family gotten closer because we felt the need to support one another.
+It's definalty made us happier and stronger.

 What have you found the most surprising since coming to Canada?

 I actually found out that human being can adapt very quickly and start a new life with different people.
-My family did great job to get involved with society and to see and live this experience is amazing thing.
-You feel powerful and surprised in the same time.
-Human beings have so many abilities to try new things and this is great gift to have.
+My family did great job assimilaing into society and to be a part of this transition has been an amazing experience.
+I feel powerful and surprised at the same time

 If you could tell world leaders one thing about the situations in Syria what would you say?